 So, last month I went back with my family, and with a husband that’s not a fan of waterparks at all, we grabbed some lounge chairs, put our feet on the sand, and enjoyed everything it had to offer.
 What was my husband’s take and what did we all really enjoy?
 Here’s the scoop.

 First, let’s talk about the cool theming for a minute.
-In a nutshell, a blizzard hit Central Florida and covered the area with snow.
+In a nutshell, and to tell an adorable story in the way only Disney can, a blizzard hit Central Florida and covered the area with snow.
 But these days, the snow is melting and there’s a fun combination of, what else, sand and snow covering the theme park.
 Look closely and you’ll see the melting water running off the roofs!

 If you need an idea where Blizzard Beach is located on property, it’s close to the All-Star Resorts and Disney’s Coronado Springs Resort.